Bristol Cathedral: Organ

 The organ was originally built in 1685 by Renatus Harris at a cost of £500.
 This has been removed and repaired many times.
-However, some of the original work, including the case and pipes, is incorporated into the present instrument, which was built by J. W. Walkers & Sons in 1907, and which is to be found above the stalls on the north side of the choir.
+However, some of the original work, including the case and its front pipes, is incorporated into the present instrument, which was built by J. W. Walkers & Sons in 1907, and which is to be found above the stalls on the north side of the choir.
 It was further restored in 1989.
-The current restoration of the organ by Harrison & Harrison commenced in January 2024.
+A further restoration of the organ by Harrison & Harrison commenced in January 2024.

+During the work of 2024 / 2025 Harrison & Harrison changed the action of the organ from Tubular Pneumatic to Electro-Pneumatic, the old action having proved unreliable.
+A number of changes were also made to the tonal scheme, some of which were to reverse changes from previous works, taking the number of speaking stops from 64 to 69.
+A full specification, together with the history of many of the ranks of pipes, can be found on the NPOR under entry M00339.

 Prior to the building of the main organ, the cathedral had a chair organ, which was built by Robert Taunton in 1662, and before that one built by Thomas Dallam in 1630.

 Organists

 The earliest known appointment of an organist of Bristol Cathedral is Thomas Denny in 1542.
 Notable organists have included the writer and composer Percy Buck.
 The present Organist is Mark Lee and the Assistant Organist Paul Walton.